-* Friends working with children indoors should be double vaccinated or have recovered from a covid infection or had a negative test in the last 3 days, preferably a PCR test.
+* Friends working with children indoors should be double vaccinated or have recovered from a covid infection or recorded a negative PCR test as recently as possible and certainly within 72 hours or a negative Lateral Flow test within the last 24 hours.
 A helper who is well but unvaccinated and untested may participate in outdoor Children’s Meeting.

 - Friends should not attend the Meeting House or participate in Children’s Meeting if they are unwell.
 Please see “Coming into the Meeting House” above for more information